The Massachusetts Uniform Probate Code (MUPC): A New Law Substantially Effecting Inheritance, Wills, Trusts, and Estate Administration

 V. Estate Administration Procedures Totally Overhauled

-Under the new law there will be an entirely new set of procedures for probating estates, both for cases with wills and intestate cases.
-There will be informal administration available, quicker and easier.
-There will also be formal administration for disputed cases involving will contests and disagreement over who should serve as the “personal representative” (executor or administrator).
-There will also be supervised or unsupervised administration in an effort to speed up administration except where there a complications and/or disagreements.
-Virtually all of the court forms have been undergoing revision and hopefully will be available for the New Year.
+Under the new law there are entirely new procedures for probating estates, both for cases with wills and intestate cases.
+There is informal administration available, quicker and easier.
+There is also formal administration available for disputed cases involving will contests and disagreement over who should serve as the “personal representative” (executor or administrator).
+There now is available unsupervised administration in an effort to speed up administration except where there a complications and/or disagreements, in which case supervised administration will be required.
+Virtually all of the court forms have been undergoing revision and are now in use..
 The jurisdictional amount for a summary “voluntary” probate or administration has been increased from $15,000 to $25,000.
 In addition, non Massachusetts residents may now serve as voluntary administrators.
+The old requirement of having a non resident fiduciary file an appointment of a resident agent for service of process has been abolished.